Agency: Too Much Left Unsaid

 After the Fact

-A manuscript of ‘To His Coy Mistress’ released in the 1670s has an interesting kind of agency.
-The different life scenarios – a lonely late-20s male in the late 1640s when the poem was supposedly written, and the potentially married politician in the 1670s – raise many issues about the poem in these different settings.
+A manuscript of ‘To His Coy Mistress’ released in the 1670s demonstrates interesting ‘agency’.
+To contrast the lonely male in his late twenties (when it’s supposed the poem was originally written) with the potentially married politician in the 1670s raises new issues about how the poem speaks in these different settings.

-There are many poems where the agency remains a mystery.
-Was lyric poetry such as ‘The Garden’ written in the early 1650s in the seclusion of Nun Appleton, or in the 1660s during a hectic life in Westminster?
-It’s written to nobody, for nobody, and perfectly devoid of attachment to any one particular moment.
+There are many such poems of Marvell where the agency remains a mystery.
+Was lyric poetry such as ‘The Garden’ written in the early 1650s, in the seclusion of Nun Appleton, or in the 1660s during a hectic life in Westminster?
+So much of it is written to nobody, and perfectly devoid of attachment to any singular moment.

 In all these examples, the vastly differing circumstances render it different verse at different times.

 Is it regretting what is gained?
 Regretting what is lost?
-Marvell’s manipulation of agency is such that it’s difficult to make biographical sense of much of his work.
-It’s written to be elusive, furtive, and private.
+Marvell’s manipulation of agency makes it difficult to make biographical sense of much of his work.
+It’s written to be elusive.

-0 Responses to “Agency: Too Much Left Unsaid”
+One thought on “Agency: Too Much Left Unsaid

 Leave a Reply